WwZzz/EmbodiedFL/README.md

 </div>

-This repo implement several robot arm manipulation tasks in simulation in a federated manner.
-It supports several common cases including homogeneous-embodiment collaboration, cross-embodiment collaboration across different tasks and data collectors.
+This repo is developed for investigating the potential of training embodied models in a federated manner.
+It supports several common embodied settings, including homogeneous-embodiment collaboration, cross-embodiment collaboration across various tasks and data collectors.

 ## Installation
 - **pytorch**: